louis2704/erc721-ux/README.md

 - Show an error page and redirect user to it if the chain is not Rinkeby (1 pt)

 ### Calling read and write functions
-- Create a page /songForACity
+- Create a page /fakeBayc
 - Display the name and the total token number (2 pts)
 - Create a button to claim a new token for the current user(2 pts)
-- Create a page /songForACity/{token number}
+- Create a page /fakeBayc/{token number}
 - Display the information (image, name and description) referenced in the Metadata URI for token {token number} (2 pts)
-- Show a clean error message on /songForACity/{token number} if the token does not exist (1pt)
+- Show a clean error message on /fakeBayc/{token number} if the token does not exist (1pt)

 ### Paying through functions
-- Create a page /toutDoucement
+- Create a page /fakeNefturians
 - Display the minimum token price, and create a button to buy a token (this one needs to be paid for) (2 pts)
-- Create a page /toutDoucement/{user address}
+- Create a page /fakeNefturians/{user address}
 - Display all the tokens {user address} has on tout doucement (2 pts)

 ### Calling a minter with a signature
-- Create a page /fragment
+- Create a page /fakeMeebits
 - Create a button to mint a token.
-Read the contract; use [signature data](claimerV1-tools) to call function `claimAToken()` on [fragment claimer](contracts/fragmentClaimer.sol) correctly (4 pts)
+Read the contract; use [signature data](claimerV1-tools) to call function `claimAToken()` on [fake meebits claimer](contracts/FakeMeebits.sol) correctly (4 pts)